nathan-nigussie/Digital-Clock-React/README.md

 # React + Vite

-- A digital clock  built using React.
+- A React-built digital clock.
 It has a simple and sleek interface that displays the current time in real time.
 Users can easily see the hours, minutes, and seconds update as the clock ticks.

 - I utilized React's state management to keep track of the current time and update the clock accordingly.